GetDist: a Python package for analysing Monte Carlo samples: Introduction

-To calculate marginalized probabilities, or make 1D probability or confidence/exclusion plots we need a way to estimate the underlying marginalized probability density from the distribution of samples.
-This is easy to do approximately by just constructing histograms, however it may be unclear how wide to make the bins and the result is unlikely to be an accurate representation of the density.
+Monte Carlo (MC) techniques, including Markov Chain Monte Carlo (MCMC), nested sampling, importance sampling, and direct simulation, form the backbone of modern computational statistics and Bayesian inference~\cite{Metropolis53,Hastings70,Neal93}.
+Once samples have been generated, many (but not all) quantities of interest can easily be estimated from the samples, including parameter means, credible intervals and marginalized densities. \GetDist\ is a tool for computing these and making publication-quality figures, and is available as a Python package \footnote{\url{https://getdist.readthedocs.io/}, install using {\tt pip install getdist}.
+Source code at \url{https://github.com/cmbant/getdist/}}.

+Obtaining accurate and smooth density estimates presents particular challenges, including: (1) determining appropriate smoothing scales that balance bias and variance, (2) handling boundary effects from prior constraints, (3) accounting for correlations between samples, and (4) dealing with weighted samples.
+While simple histogram-based approaches are commonly used, more sophisticated methods can provide significantly more accurate results.
 A Bayesian approach could attempt to solve for the distribution of the true density given the samples (and a model of how they were drawn), for example using a Gaussian process prior~\cite{PrescottAdams2009b,PrescottAdams2009,Donner18}.
-While conceptually appealing and potentially very accurate, solutions typically involve a further step of MC sampling and can have non-trivial computational cost.
+While conceptually appealing and potentially very accurate, these solutions typically involve a further step of MC sampling and can have non-trivial computational cost.
 There are also practical difficulties to making it very rigorous, for example one rarely has a good model for the exact sampling distributions of realistic MCMC chains.
-Instead we focus on fast and relatively simple conventional kernel density estimates, which effectively amount to using intelligently smoothed histograms with appropriately chosen smoothing widths.
-The main difficulties are how to choose the widths and how to handle hard boundary priors.
-In general the smoothing width could vary spatially, but for simplicity it is sufficient for many distributions of practical interest to use a fixed smoothing for each marginalized distribution as we assume.
-For MC samples, one option would be to generate so many samples that sampling noise is nearly negligible (so that a very narrow smoothing could be used), and this should of course be done when the sampling cost is low enough.
-However, using a good density estimate can dramatically reduce the number of samples that are required for a given target accuracy, potentially greatly reducing the computational cost of the MC needed to produce reliable results and nice figures.
+Instead, we focus on fast and relatively simple conventional kernel density estimates (KDE), which effectively amounts to using intelligently smoothed histograms with appropriately chosen smoothing widths.